-THE SHORT VERSION: In a hurry?
-Check out our Marian Current, Minimum, and Living wage budget and giving levels, and then reserve your Living Ticket!
-Easier than stealing from the rich to give to the poor…though maybe not quite as much fun.
+In a hurry?
+Check out our Current, Minimum, and Living wage budget and giving levels, and then reserve your Living Ticket!
+Easier than following the complex politics of the inhabitants of the planet Backstorius VII…though maybe not quite as much fun.

-At a more leisurely moment (when not running from the Sheriff’s men, of course), read more about the Living Ticket below, and the Open Book program here.
+At a more leisurely moment (when not building strange new fantasy worlds in your mind, of course), read more about the Living Ticket below, and the Open Book program here.

 THE LONG VERSION:

 What is a Living Ticket?
 Beginning with our production of Salvage in April 2015, no financial transaction is required to attend a Flux performance.
 You can reserve your Living Ticket online, or obtain it in-person at the show (space permitting).
 Money is no longer a barrier to entry for any Flux production!

 So all Flux shows are free?
 Yes, and not exactly.
 We don’t use the word free, because it costs us quite a bit to create these productions: in material costs, in rentals, and above all, in the work of the people making this show for you.
 It isn’t free, but it doesn’t cost you anything to attend—it’s a Living Ticket, so if you want the work Flux does to live, we encourage you to support Flux however you can.